Certification:

 Sign Language related certifications:

 Frequently people ask me how to become "certified in ASL."
-Usually what they actually want to know is how to become a "certified ASL interpreter."
+Usually what they actually want to know is how to become a "certified ASL interpreter," "a certified ASL Teacher," or a "credentialed Teacher of the Deaf."

 Completing an ASL course or an ASL program and obtaining a "certificate of completion" is not the same as becoming a certified interpreter.
 There is a difference between "having a certificate (of completion)" and "being a certified ASL interpreter."